IT ISN'T WORKING, IS IT?

 Such is the social cost of inflation, the steady deterioration in the value of money.

 Pay, Profit and Price Evaluation, by establishing fair remunerations and prices, would eliminate inflation.
 Prices would not increase.
-Indeed, with a public policy requirement that lower production costs should be reflected in lower prices, prices would steadily fall across the board.
+Indeed, as lower production costs are reflected in lower prices, prices would steadily fall across the board.

-This is negative inflation.
+This is the opposite of inflation.
+Prices go down, not up.
 Your money buys more each year, not less.
 As productivity increases, it becomes possible for goods and services to be produced and offered at lower prices, thus progressively lowering the cost of living, and raising the standard of living.

 And with your money steadily increasing in value, you can simply save a regular amount into the bank (or under the mattress if you prefer), then, when you retire its there ready for you, without need for investment plans (and paying people to administer them), or scrambling to fund a mortgage in a grossly over-inflated property market.